The Software Engineer’s Career - Beyond Senior

 Ownership and limits of your sphere of control

-This phenomenon comes up in conversations so often, I thought it deserved it’s own section.
+This phenomenon comes up in conversations so often, I thought it deserved its own section.
 As already discussed above, most larger initiatives require team effort.
 In the life of a post-senior engineer these teams might be informal, temporary and part-time (e.g. working groups assembled to improve tech recruitment process), but they are teams nonetheless.

 Staff and Principal engineers might be put in charge of such teams.
 As such, their area of ownership (or as some call it - accountability) expands.
 An ownership is an important word here - because this ownership may expand beyond the areas you are directly responsible for.
 A particular area might be a responsibility of someone from the working group, but you are still accountable for it.